JohnConbere/UnityTutorials_DOTS/Documentation/Chapter1.md

-Series of Tutorials to create an interface like Hearthstone where you can drag/drop objects around the scene using touch/hold, and have hover events using ECS systems.
-Chapter one will focus on creating the drag/drop system.
-Gentle introduction to ECS, that aims to be up to date with the current packages.
-You'll find that lots of tutorials are out of date.

-1. What is DOTS?

-1b.
-Why DOTS

-2. ECS in Unity
+# ECS in Unity #
 ECS stands for Entity, Component, System and is a programming paradigm like Object Oriented Programming(OOP).

-    Entity - ID that that is like a bucket that holds references to components.
+    - Entity: Bucket that holds references to components.
+It is just a unique ID behind the scenes.
-    Component - Data
+    - Component: Data attached to entities.
-    System - Operates on Components to transform the data
+    - System: Operates on Components to transform the data

 In Unity we have a Monobehavior world and a ECS world that has a cost to move between.
 To be able to access Unity Systems like Input or Camera in ECS Systems, we must convert them to Entity representations.